 The goal of most family offices being the asset protection and wealth preservation of the family through the generations, they usually deploy a lot of efforts keeping current on all structural subjects that may challenge the wealth of their beneficial owners.
 This may include tax and legal changes, credit, counterparty and operational risks.
 The structure of the family wealth, are usually core subjects together with the capability and strength of their counterparts and business partners in order to mitigate those risks.

-As regards more liquid strategies, a number of Family Offices have been rethinking their allocation to hedge funds in the past few years due to the overall challenging performance , the realisation that the 2 and 20 model probably should not apply to some strategies particularly in an interest rate environment that that does not sustain this level anymore.
-As family offices resize their operations to focus mainly on direct deals, they delegate more and more the liquid part of their portfolios to external managers or private banks who offer tailor-made solutions dedicated to these investors.
-As an example we at BNP Paribas have established 3 years ago a team of specialized portfolio managers dedicated to managing family offices and smaller institutional investors money with tailor-made portfolios from $20M onwards.
+As regards to more liquid strategies, a number of family offices have been rethinking their allocation to hedge funds in the past few years due to the overall challenging performance, the realization that the 2 and 20 model probably should not apply to some strategies particularly in an interest rate environment that that does not sustain this level anymore.
+As family offices resize their operations to focus mainly on direct deals, they delegate more and more the liquid part of their portfolios to external managers or private banks who offer tailor-made solutions dedicated to these investors. .
+As an example, 3 years ago at BNP Paribas, we have established a team of specialized portfolio managers dedicated to managing family offices’ and smaller institutional investors’ money with tailor-made portfolios from $20M onwards.

 Risk Management is high up on investors’ agenda

-3) Cybersecurity: Family Offices are extremely vulnerable to cybercriminality and underestimate this risk.
-According to Family Office Exchange they spent on average $500k on IT including data protecting from cybercriminality and are expected to double that amount in the next five years.
+3) Cybersecurity: Family offices are extremely vulnerable to cyber criminality and underestimate this risk.
+According to Family Office Exchange, they spent on average $500K on IT including data protection from cyber criminality and are expected to double that amount in the next five years.

 Quest for a trusted partner

-Family Offices get solicited from all parts, they rely on few trusted partners to source and execute deals: lawyers, corporate finance boutiques, private equity houses and banks are the usual providers of ideas and intelligence.
+Family offices get solicited from all parts, they rely on a few trusted partners to source and execute deals: lawyers, corporate finance boutiques, private equity houses and banks are the usual providers of ideas and intelligence.

-Over the years, another source of deal flow has taken more and more importance, that is networking clubs and circles dedicated to ultra high net worth individuals where they can mingle with their peers and seek an alignment of interest in select transactions.
+Over the years, another source of deal flow has taken more and more importance, which is networking clubs and circles dedicated to Ultra High Net Worth individuals where they can mingle with their peers and seek an alignment of interest in select transactions.
 BNP Paribas has been a pioneer in establishing a proprietary secured platform dedicated to its 300 largest clients.
 Branded “The Leaders’ Connection”, this invitation-only application enables its members to network with their peers in other parts of the globe, share ideas, interact together and find co-investors in a secured manner.